 - If the seller mentions a shipping company, verify with that shipping company that they have a reservation to transport your puppy or kitten.

 - Know that puppies and kittens must be vaccinated to enter any country in the world and they cannot be vaccinated for rabies prior to 3 months of age and must wait for 21-30 days minimum to enter the country.

 - Ask if the seller accepts credit cards.
-Remember that, if you wire money, you have to recourse to recover it.
+Remember that, if you wire money or send a cash card number, you have to recourse to recover it.
 Never pay in advance if at all possible.